datacarpentry/image-processing/episodes/04-drawing.md

  *
 """
 import skimage
-from skimage.viewer import ImageViewer import numpy as np
+import numpy as np

 # Load and display the original image
 image = skimage.io.imread("maize-roots.tif")
-viewer = ImageViewer(image)
-viewer.show()
+skimage.io.imshow(image)
 ~~~
 {: .python}

-As before, we first import `skimage`.
-We also import the NumPy library, and give
-it an alias of `np`.
-NumPy is necessary when we create the initial mask image,
-and the alias saves us a little typing.
+As before, we first import the `io`submodule of `skimage` (`skimage.io`).
+This time, we will also import the `draw` submodule.
+We also import the NumPy library, and give it an alias of `np`.
+NumPy is necessary when we create the initial mask image, and the alias saves us a little typing.
 Then, we load and display the initial
 image in the same way we have done before.

 NumPy allows indexing of images/arrays with "boolean" arrays of the same size.